dac289/MachineLearningProject/README.md

 information than just the image itself (patient name, age, height, weight, etc).
 This data has been stripped of patient data for HIPAA and privacy reasons.

-Our data is too large to be uploaded to GitHub, so it can be found at: https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data?select=stage_2_test_images
+Our data is too large to be uploaded to GitHub, but it can be found at: https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data?select=stage_2_test_images